don/ITP-DeviceToDatabase/05_Code/processing-mqtt-data.md

 # High Temperature Alert

-Code running on thae server can be used to check MQTT data and send alerts when certian conditions are met.
+Code running on the server can be used to check MQTT data and send alerts when certain conditions are met.
 Create a new file `temperature-alert.js`.
 Require the mqtt library and create a connection to the MQTT server.

     require('dotenv').config();
     const mqtt = require('mqtt');